Your May Homestead Guide: What to Do This Month

 May is the month that rewards every bit of planning, starting, and preparation you’ve done since January.
 Frost danger is passing in most zones, the soil is warm, and it’s finally safe to plant all those tender crops you’ve been nurturing under grow lights for weeks.
 The garden transforms from a patchwork of cool-season greens into a full-scale growing operation.

 It’s also the month where many homesteaders try to do everything at once and run themselves ragged.
-Here’s my best advice for May: pace yourself, prioritize, and remember that a garden planted over three weekends will produce just as well as one crammed into a single frantic Saturday.
+Here’s my best advice for May: pace yourself, prioritize, and a garden planted over three weekends will produce just as well as one crammed into a single frantic Saturday.

 Warm-Season Planting